Nat2524/ITAI1371-Intro-to-Machine-Learning/README.md

-This lab notebook is a guided exercise to help me to learn the core concepts and workflow of machine learning, practice building models, and understand how to evaluate and interpret their results using Python in Google Colab The lab focuses on understanding the machine learning workflow and the different types of learning methodsused in ML.
+This lab notebook is a guided exercise designed to help me learn the core concepts and workflow of machine learning, practice building models, and understand how to evaluate and interpret results using Python in Google Colab.
+The lab focuses on understanding the machine learning workflow and the different types of learning methodsused in ML.
-It appears to be part of a course where previous modules introduced Python, data operations, and visualization.
+It appears to be part of a course where earlier modules introduced Python programming, data operations, and data visualization.

+Learning Objectives
+By the end of this lab, I will be able to:
+* Distinguish between types of learning:
+    * Supervised Learning:Models trained on labeled data (e.g., predicting house prices).
+    * Unsupervised Learning:Models trained on unlabeled data to find patterns (e.g., clustering customers).
+    * Reinforcement Learning:Models that learn through trial and error using rewards and penalties (e.g., training a robot to walk).
+* Understand the complete machine learning workflow, which typically includes:
+    * Data collection and preprocessing
+    * Model selection and training
+    * Model evaluation
+    * Insights and deployment
+* Build and evaluate a classification model, using Python libraries such as scikit-learn.
+* Work with different types of data, including numerical, categorical, text, and image data.
+* Apply the end-to-end machine learning process, moving from data → model → evaluation → insights.